Bad Faith Insurance: What It Is & When You Can Sue Your Insurer

 Auto insurers engage in bad faith through multiple tactics.
 They may deny accident claims despite clear liability evidence, refuse to honor uninsured motorist coverage when hit-and-run drivers flee the scene, or deliberately delay rental car reimbursements and medical payment coverage.

 Recent cases underscore how serious these violations can be.
-In 2025, USAA faced a $114 million verdict ($100 million in punitive damages) for unreasonably delaying an auto collision claim until just before trial.
-A Texas case resulted in nearly $40 million against Brotherhood Mutual for withholding storm damage payments for four years.
-These verdicts signal that juries are increasingly intolerant of insurer misconduct.
-If you believe your claim was wrongfully denied, learn more about how to appeal a denied car insurance claim.
+In 2025, USAA faced a $114 million verdict ($100 million in punitive damages) for unreasonably delaying an auto collision claim.
+A Colorado case involving a traumatic brain injury resulted in a $145.26 million verdict against Norguard, and a Texas case yielded nearly $40 million against Brotherhood Mutual for withholding storm damage payments for four years.
+These verdicts signal that juries remain strongly intolerant of insurer misconduct.
+If you believe your claim was wrongfully denied, review our guide on how to appeal a denied insurance claim.

 Home Insurance Bad Faith Scenarios